Theoretical Investigation on Inductive Bias of Isolation Forest

 This paper aims to advance the theoretical understanding of iForest by investigating the conditions under which it works and the extent of its efficacy.
 A central focus of our study is to examine the inductive bias inherent in iForest.
 The algorithm's inherently stochastic growth mechanism, in which each split is selected randomly and can significantly alter the structure of an Isolation Tree, presents considerable challenges in evaluating its outcomes and identifying its inductive bias.
 To address this issue, we model the growth process of iTrees as a random walk, a special type of Markov chain.
-This perspective helps derive the expected depth function of iForest, the output of the algorithm that serves as the criterion for anomaly detection.
-The expected depth function enables analysis of the inductive bias and provides a valuable framework for understanding the remarkable success of iForest.
+This perspective helps derive the closed-form expression of the expected depth function of iForest, the output of the iForest that serves as the criterion for anomaly detection.
+The expected depth function enables analysis of the inductive bias and provides a basic framework for understanding the success of iForest.

 Our contributions can be summarized as follows: \begin{enumerate}[topsep=0em,leftmargin=2em] \item We are the first to open the black box of iForest by modeling the growth process as a random walk and derive the exact depth function, which supports the further analysis of inductive bias. \item We study the inductive bias of iForest by comparing it with \( k \)-NN through multiple case studies, concluding that iForest is less sensitive to central anomalies but more parameter-adaptive. \end{enumerate}